sunlightlabs/django-mediasync/README.md

 	<link rel="stylesheet" href="http://bucket.s3.amazonaws.com/styles/joined.css" type="text/css" media="screen, projection" />

-### Custom Media Directory Structure
+### Media Path Shortcuts

-On the off chance you have a really weird directory structure that does not align with mediasync's expectations, you can default all paths to __MEDIA\_ROOT__ by setting the CSS and JS paths to an empty string.
+In some cases, all CSS and JS files will be in their own directory.
+It can be a pain to write full paths from __MEDIA\_ROOT__ when they can be inferred from the type of media being used.
+Shortcuts can be used in template tags and the joined files configuration if the default paths to JS and CSS files are set.

-    MEDIASYNC_CSS_PATH = ''
+    MEDIASYNC_CSS_PATH = 'styles'
-    MEDIASYNC_JS_PATH = ''
+    MEDIASYNC_JS_PATH = 'scripts'

-This means that no path assumptions are being made and all paths must be relative from __MEDIA\_ROOT__.
-All template tags and MEDIASYNC_JOINED settings must contain the entire path.
+When these paths are set, you can leave them off of the media paths in template tags.
+Using the above path settings, _styles/reset.css_ and _scripts/jquery.js_ can be referred to using:

-    {% css 'css_external/reset.css' %}
+    {% css 'reset.css' %}
-    {% css 'css_internal/mysite.css' %}
+    {% js 'jquery.js' %}

-And when __MEDIASYNC\_JOINED__ is used:
+The shortcut paths are also used on joined files.

     MEDIASYNC_JOINED = {
-	    'css/joined.css': ['css_external/reset.css','css_internal/mysite.css'],
+	    'joined.css': ['reset.css','mysite.css'],
     }